framps/raspiBackupDocs/en/src/local-language-support-for-languages-other-than-de-and-en-l10n.md

   - FR - French
   - DE - German

-## Basic activities to add a new language to *raspibackup*
+## Basic activities to add a new language to *raspiBackup*

-There exist two files which write messages: raspiBackup and raspiBackupInstallUI.
+There exist two files which write messages: `raspiBackup` and `raspiBackupInstallUI`.

 Following steps have to be done to support a new language to raspiBackupInstallUI and *raspiBackup*: